A Guide to Qualifying Times

 Why do some galas have an upper cut-off time?

-Create fair competition: It ensures swimmers are racing others of similar ability, which makes the meet more enjoyable and meaningful.
+Create fair competition — it ensures swimmers are racing others of similar ability, making the meet more enjoyable and meaningful.

 How can I qualify for an event?